 Loch Wood is no longer in danger and today it is owned and managed by two entities: The larger parts of the woodland are owned and managed by the Blackwood Estate Community Association, reg.no.
 SC049354, a registered charity in Scotland, formed with the sole purpose of taking care of Loch Wood, maintaining and improving the woodland.
 The remaining parts where the souvenir plots lie, are owned by Historic Estates Ltd, reg.no.
 SC372643.
 The co-ownership ensures that members of the general public as well as plot owners are given easier access and provide a more thriving and well-kept woodland for all.
 The Blackwood Estate charity will also work to enhance awareness of the estate’s rich history.

 All Lairds, Lords and Ladies of Blackwood are provided with a map indicating the exact location of their plot, which enables them to visit their land.
 The access point to the woodland is marked ‘A’ on the map, and an old path leads to the area where the plots are located.
 The souvenir plots are located to the north-east, at the outskirts of the old timber felling area, which has now been left to regenerate with native deciduous trees.

 Visitors should note that Loch Wood is a typical native woodland with all the qualities commonly associated therewith.
-Fallen trees are lying on the ground, thus aiding this unique biodiversity, there are scattered badger holes and ruins from the old estate buildings to be found inside the woodland, and brush and thicket may restrict easy movement.
+Fallen trees are lying on the ground, thus aiding this unique biodiversity, there are scattered badger holes and ruins from the old estate buildings to be found inside the woodland, and brush and thicket may restrict easæy movement.
 Visitors are recommended to stay on or near the path and wear wellies.
+In order to reduce strain on this native and vulnerable woodland and habitat we have decided to prohibit tenting on the property.
 Reference is also made to our T&Cs.